subconsciousnetwork/subconscious/ROADMAP.md

 ### Search-or-create flow

 Description: A game mechanic inspired by [Notational Velocity](https://notational.net/) and adapted for mobile.

-- Type-ahead search through existing notes.
-- If nothing turns up for your query, create a new note.
-- New note body populated with query
+Type-ahead to search through existing notes.
+If nothing turns up, create a new note.
+New note body is populated with query.
 This mechanic closes a feedback loop in note-taking.
 New notes get folded into old ones, causing knowledge artifacts to grow from the bottom up.

 Background thinking: